 Is it just me, or do you really feel like watching Tootsie now?
 Just me?

 Christa?
-You should probably find out for yourself what Christa thinks about this one here.
+You should probably find out for yourself what Christa thinks about this one in her review here.